matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 Block hashes in zkSync are deterministic and are derived from the following formula: "keccak256(l2_block_number)".
 The reason for having a deterministic block hash is that these hashes are not provable (remember that L2 blocks are not submitted to L1).
 Projects are advised not to use the L2 block hash as a source of randomness.
+## Block Properties

-## block.number vs block.timestamp
+## block.number and block.timestamp

-If they are retrieved via the `zksync-web3` API, mini blocks values are returned.
+Depending on where it's used, if `block.number` and `block.timestamp` is retrieved via the `zksync-web3` API, mini blocks values are returned.
 It is a special construct on zkSync Era to make sure that the transactions are processed promptly.
-This approach is similar in other l2s, where each transaction belongs to a separate block, (which we call miniblocks), while these miniblocks are gathered together into batches that get sent to L1.
+This approach is similar in other L2s, where each transaction belongs to a separate block, (which we call mini blocks), while these mini blocks are gathered together into batches that get sent to L1.

-In Solidity block.number/block.timestamp returns the number/timestamp of the L1 batch.
+In Solidity, `block.number` and `block.timestamp` returns the number and timestamp of the L1 batch respectively.
-## Block Properties
 ### zksync-web3 API

-The following are the block properties returned when you use `getBlock` method via the **zksync-web3 API**.
+The following are the block properties returned when you use the `getBlock` method via the **zksync-web3** API.

 | Parameter     | Description                                                                                           |
 | ------------- | ------------------------------------------------------------------------------------------------------|